msakai/resume/resume.md

 I worked as a researcher for System Engineering Laboratory, Toshiba Research and Development Center.
-I have worked in software dependability team to develop technology based on formal methods, program analysis, automatic test-case generation to achieve more dependable systems.
+I have worked in software dependability team to develop technology based on formal methods, program analysis, and automatic test-case generation to achieve more dependable systems.
 I have also worked in cities infrastructure solutions team and developed a recommendation system that recommends brick-and-mortar